Felix-Nabiswa/Felix-Nabiswa/README.md

 ## Hi there!
-I'm Felix Nabiswa, a Software Engineer in training.
+I'm Felix Nabiswa, a Software Engineer.

 ### About Me
 I am a computer science student at Kibo School of Technology, passionate about data analytics and problem-solving.
 Currently pursuing a degree in Computer Science, I have a strong foundation in Python, Flask, JavaScript, HTML, and CSS programming languages.
 My focus is on building data tools and leveraging Python and data analysis to drive meaningful impact.